jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 Source: Zhang, 2017

 Note: For the dense layer, each output of the subsequent layer is connected to all neurons in the next layer.
 The +1 in the formula accounts for the bias each neuron has.
-For the parameters of the convolutional layer also the plus one accounts for the bias of each filter.
+The convolutional layer has similar to the dense layer also a bias term for each kernel (also denote with the +1 in the formula).
 The kernel size here is the kernel width multiplied by the kernel height.

 ---